cdktf/cdktf-provider-azurerm/docs/eventgridSystemTopicEventSubscription.python.md

 ###### `string_not_begins_with`<sup>Optional</sup> <a name="string_not_begins_with" id="@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscription.putAdvancedFilter.parameter.stringNotBeginsWith"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscriptionAdvancedFilterStringNotBeginsWith">EventgridSystemTopicEventSubscriptionAdvancedFilterStringNotBeginsWith</a>]]
+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscriptionAdvancedFilterStringNotBeginsWith">EventgridSystemTopicEventSubscriptionAdvancedFilterStringNotBeginsWith</a>]

 string_not_begins_with block.